alyssakalbus/DWD-InternetArt/README.md

 Code a simple website using ONLY HTML and CSS inspired by Rhizome's Artbase.

-Availble to View On Glitch [Here](https://ruby-brindle-sleet.glitch.me/) - unfortunately the custom cursor doesn't work :(
+Availble to View On Glitch [Here](https://ruby-brindle-sleet.glitch.me/)

 ## Mood Board and Inspiration